Rules for the sale and consumption of alcohol on campus

 - Use alcohol carefully in connection with medications

 - Respect those who don't want to drink, do not pressure friends to drink

-Please note: Howe Hall, Shirreff Hall, Risley Hall, Gerard Hall, and Mini-Residence houses will be alcohol-free for the duration of the 2018 Orientation Week, from September 1–10, 2018.
-Students and their guests are not permitted to consume or be in possession of alcohol within those residence buildings during that time.
+Please note: Howe Hall, Shirreff Hall, Risley Hall, Gerard Hall, and Mini-Residence houses will be substance-free for the duration of the 2019 Orientation.
+Students and their guests are not permitted to consume or be in possession of alcohol or cannabis within those residence buildings during that time.